 Yes.
 To put this concept in a slightly different perspective, take the case of the two radionuclides Sulfur-35 (S-35) and Phosphorus-32 (P-32).
 S-35 and P-32 have half-lives of 87 days and 14.3 days, respectively.
 Therefore, the P-32 decays approximately six (6) times faster than the sulfur.
 On a mass basis, then, one-sixth (1/6) of a gram of P-32 is essentially equivalent to one (1) gram of S-35 in terms of radioactivity!

 Where can I find a list of the specific activities of the various radionuclides?

-The best place to start is the Plexus-IEM “Tool Box” (on the left), under the section entitled “Specific Activities”.
+The best place to start is the Plexus-NSD “Tool Box” (on the left), under the section entitled “Specific Activities”.
 You’ll find a pretty comprehensive listing there.

 Can an element’s half life be used to distinguish it from other elements?